 Facts and Figures

-- After a decline of stocks in the Danube in previous centuries, the species numbers increased after the 1980s, but populations show declines again.
+- After a decline of stocks in the Danube in previous centuries, the species numbers in the region have been increasing since the 1980s.
+However, in Serbia, due to poaching of sturgeons below the allowed size, Sterlet populations are decreasing again.

 - The only available catch data for the Danube is for 1958-1981, where catches ranged from 117 tonnes in 1963 to 36 tonnes in 1979, with an average catch of 63.5 tonnes per year.

 - Hungary, Bulgaria and Romania have all reported re-stocking programmes for their stretches of the Danube.
-This is the only sturgeon species which is still present in Serbia, mostly upstream of the Iron Gate I dam.
+It is assumed that this is the only sturgeon species in Serbia which still can be found upstream of both Iron Gate dams.